 Sourdough starter looking weak, or maybe even a little (gasp!) moldy?
 Don’t panic!
 Here’s how to revive a weak sourdough starter and get it back in shape with a little time and TLC.

-Once upon a time, I pulled my sourdough starter out of the refrigerator, took the lid off the jar, and paused.
+I pulled my sourdough starter out of the refrigerator, took the lid off the jar, and paused.
 I knew right away something wasn’t right.

 Within a day, I had a healthy sourdough starter again.
 It wasn’t hard to do, so if you need to revive a weak sourdough starter, here’s how.